 Another whole section of the Bible which provides fast-forwards to buoy the depressed and afflicted, appear throughout the minor prophets.
 After detailed descriptions of mayhem and affliction, the prophet fast-forwards the tape to the solution.
 God seems to have structured both the supplicative psalms and the minor prophets similar to the sonata- allegro form of a classical symphony, which alternates slow, ponderous, melancholy movements with fast, vivacious, and lively movements, rhythmically creating and releasing tension.
 (Daniel 12; Habakkuk 3:18-19; Hosea 14; Zephaniah 3:8-20; Joel 3: 16-21; Haggai 2:23; Amos 9:11-15; Zechariah 14:16-20; Obadiah vs.17-21; Malachi 4:2-6; Micah 7:14-20)

-In Daniel, for example, after God reveals the terrifying vision of the four beasts, the warring kings of the North and South, leading to captivity and plundering, God mercifully fast-forwards the tape to chapter 12:
+In Daniel, for example, after God reveals the terrifying vision of the four beasts, the warring kings of the north and south, leading to captivity and plundering, God mercifully fast-forwards the tape to chapter 12:

 Daniel 12:1-3 "At that time Michael shall stand up, the great prince who stands watch over the sons of your people; and there shall be a time of trouble, such as never was since there was a nation, even to that time.
 And at that time your people shall be delivered, every one who is found in the book.
 And many of those who sleep in the dust of the earth shall awake, some to everlasting life, some to shame and confusion.
-Those who are wise shall shine like the brightness of the firmament, and those who turn many to righteousness like the stars forever and ever.
+Those who are wise shall shine like the brightness of the firmament, and those who turn many to righteousness like the stars forever and ever."

 When Julie and I were dating, I would sometimes play my classical record collection.
 Among them were the symphonies of Jean Sibelius.
-I would often pick up the needle and say to Julie, "Now were going to get to the good part, the exciting part, the exhilarating part."
+I would often pick up the needle and say to Julie, "Now we're going to get to the good part, the exciting part, the exhilarating part."
 In my impatience I wanted to spare her of all the slow non-exciting parts and go right to the exhilarating climactic parts.
 Sometimes I feel the same way about the lengthy descriptions of mayhem and destruction found in the minor and major prophets.
 I have an impatience to get to the "good part."

 God Almighty seems to have anticipated in all of us a deep-seated yearning to find out how all these calamitous events will turn out.
 In Hosea, after lengthy expositions of Israel's and Judah's unfaithfulness, apostasy, and foolish dependence on alien lovers leading to her judgment and captivity, God mercifully fast-forwards the tape to chapter 14.
 Let's pick up the action at verse 4.

 Immediately on the heels of Joel's vivid description of the horrible calamitous events in the Valley of Jehoshaphat in the dreadful Day of the Lord, in which the sun and moon grow dark and the stars diminish their brightness (Joel 2:10), God mercifully fast-forwards the tape.
-Let's pick up the action in Joel 3.
+Let us pick up the action in Joel 3.

-Joel 3:18 And it will come to pass in that day that the mountains shall drip with new wine, the hills shall flow with milk, and all the brooks of Judah shall be flooded with water.
+Joel 3:18 And it will come to pass in that day thatthe mountains shall drip with new wine, the hills shall flow with milk, and all the brooks of Judah shall be flooded with water.
 A fountain shall flow from the house of the Lord and water the Valley of Acacias.

 After terrifying pictures of locust plagues, famines, and the imminent destruction of Israel in the first nine chapters of Amos, God mercifully fast-forwards the tape to bring a preview of Israel's restoration.
-Let's pick up the action in the 11th verse of Amos 9.

 After Obadiah's description of Edom's treacherous mistreatment of his brother Jacob, God mercifully fast-forwards the tape to Israel's ultimate triumph: